Smoking in Public Places: Compensation Claim Procedures

 Nevertheless, courts have repeatedly ruled that compensation can be awarded to individuals harmed by public smoking, provided certain conditions are met.

-This article briefly outlines the legal basis for prohibiting smoking in public places; lists public places where smoking is prohibited or restricted; and explains how, despite legislative gaps, a small claims lawsuit can be filed for compensation.
+This article briefly outlines the legal basis for prohibiting smoking in public places.
+And lists public places where smoking is prohibited or restricted.
+And explains how a small claims lawsuit can be filed for compensation.

 The Law on Smoking in Public Places

-Since its enactment, the law has undergone several amendments, and numerous proposed amendments have been introduced, some of which were abandoned due to political instability.
+Since its enactment, the law has undergone several amendments.
+A numerous proposed amendments have been introduced.
+Some of which were abandoned due to political instability.

-The impetus for legislation on smoking stemmed from increased awareness of its harms and a rise in smoking-related deaths – both active and passive.
+And the impetus for legislation on smoking stemmed from increased awareness of its harms, both active and passive.

 According to the 2022 Ministry of Health report, approximately 20% of the adult population in Israel smokes, resulting in roughly 8,000 smoking-related deaths annually.
 Of these, approximately 10% (800 cases per year) are attributed to passive smoking.